GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 Some QoL should be available immediately at all times (Questbook, NEI, Journeymap, nice and functional GUIs, etc.).

-But there are other types of improvements and items sometimes labelled 'QoL' that simplify gameplay and bypass game mechanics (hatches and busses that integrate AE with GregTech, advanced ore scanners, automatic mining, mobility like flight/teleportation, etc.).
+But there are other types of improvements and items sometimes labeled 'QoL' that simplify gameplay and bypass game mechanics (hatches and busses that integrate AE with GregTech, advanced ore scanners, automatic mining, mobility like flight/teleportation, etc.).
 Usually these should not be available immediately but should be seen as progressive upgrades to simplify things after the player has already done something dozens of times.
 These then also can be placed in the progression as nice rewards for unlocking a tier or making a complicated new machine (First EBF/Assembling Line/DTPF) or even promote the use of a otherwise optional mod.
 </div>

 # 8. What's our policy to add new mods?